❌ TOXIC — Do Not Feed — Star Fruit

 No. Avoid all star fruit products.
 Even artificial star fruit flavouring should be avoided as some products contain real fruit concentrate.

 Yes — Labradors can eat star fruit safely.
-Use the Large Dog column in the portion guide above.
+Refer to the Large Dog column in the chart above.
 The main concern for Labs is obesity — many Indian apartment Labs are already overweight, and adding treats like star fruit on top of their regular diet adds calories.
 Treat star fruit as an occasional reward, not a daily supplement.

 Yes — Star Fruit remains safe during monsoon, but requires extra care due to faster bacterial growth in high humidity.
 Always buy fresh, inspect carefully, serve the same day, and never leave cut star fruit out for more than 15–20 minutes.
-Dogs can be slightly more sensitive to food-borne bacteria during monsoon season.
+The monsoon makes dogs marginally quicker to react to anything that has started to turn.

 Safe Alternatives to Star Fruit for Dogs